totaljs/openplatform/readme.md

 ### Widgets

-The OpenPlatform supports 2 types of widgets: raw `SVG` and `Chart.js`.
-The platform supports 3 size of charts:
+The OpenPlatform supports 2 types of widgets: raw `SVG` and `Chart.js` and 3 sizes of widget charts:

 - Size: `400x250` --> type 1 (default)
 - Size: `600x250` --> type 2